KeelanAnderson/PP2-rockPaperScissorsLizardSpock/README.md

 https://stackoverflow.com/ was fundamental in helping my to build a data structure and the getResult function in my project.

+- The Love Maths project and Ultimate rock, paper, scissors from CodeInstitute helped with my project.
+The love maths project helped me with my function for incrementing the scores.

 #### Validators

 - https://jshint.com/ for JavaScript